 NEWPORT AREA COMMUNITY ORCHESTRA REHEARSALS IN DERBY LINE

-Newport Area Community Orchestra will be taking the next three months off from its regular rehearsals (Tuesdays from 6:30 to 8:30 p.m., at the First Universalist Parish in Derby Line), and will resume on August 5.
-Openings for the following instruments: all strings, oboe, bassoon, trumpet, trombone, and tuba.
-If interested, visit www.newportareacommunityorchestra.org or call 766-3021.
+Newport Area Community Orchestra will hold regular rehearsals on Tuesdays at 6:30 p.m., at the First Universalist Parish in Derby Line.
+Openings for the following instruments: violin, viola, cello, string bass, and trombone.
+If interested, visit www.newportareacommunityorchestra.org/ or call 766-3021.

 NORTH COUNTRY QUILTERS